Working at Heights – General Guidelines

 - If you can’t bring the work to ground level, work from access equipment such as scaffolding, a platform, an aerial lift, or a ladder.

-- If the work environment does not allow you to use access equipment, secure the elevated work area with a passive fall prevention barrier system, such as guardrails or a 42” high parapet.
+- If the work environment does not allow you to use access equipment, secure the elevated work area with a passive fall prevention barrier system, such as guardrails or a roof parapet at least 42” high.

-- If the work environment does not allow for the use of a fall prevention system, use an approved fall restraint system, if possible, and then – a fall arrest system, such as a rope grab kit or self-retracting lanyard.
+If the work environment does not allow for the use of a passive fall prevention system, use an approved fall restraint system.
+Fall restraint systems, such as a harness, and rope grab prevent the employee from reaching the edge of the roof.